Izchomatik/RevitPluginKit/RevitPluginKit/articles/collectors.md

 ## Instance collector

-Use the element instance collector by "Revit" Category (`ElementsCollector.InstancesByCategory`) to collect specific element instances.
+Use the element instance collector by "Revit" Category (`ElementsCollector.InstancesByCategory<T>`) to collect specific element instances.

 Example code snippet for collecting all door elements in the current model: